andyfv/my-reads/README.md

 ## About

 The **MyReads** project is bookshelf app written with React.
-You can categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+You can categorize books you have read, currently reading, or want to read.
+The project emphasizes using React to build the application and provides backend API server and client library that you can use to persist information as you interact with the application.

 ## How to run it